 What is more, the Escape Clause is non-negotiable and the VA Escape Clause form must be included in every VA sales contract.
 If the VA escape clause disclosure is not included in the Department of Veterans Affairs residential purchase and sale agreement, the clause must be amended.
 In a lot of ways, this throws the seller under the bus, especially if the seller was not aware of the Escape Clause.
 Sellers often make important life decisions after the contract to sell their home for a certain amount is signed (since, you know, signing a contract usually establishes a legal obligation to fulfill the terms).
 Those important life decisions might become the worst things that ever happened to them if a buyer decides to walk out on a $300,000 contract.
 You can imagine why a seller might be downright irate if the Escape Clause slaps them in the face.

 Pay Attention to the Wording

 So as a potential buyer, what can you do to alleviate this?
 First, see what language your lender uses in the Escape Clause.
 The wording on a lender’s version of the Escape Clause might be subtly (but importantly) different from the official VA Escape Clause.
 A common adjustment is to change “exceeds the reasonable value of the property . . .” to “matches the reasonable value of the property . . .”
 This essentially gives the buyer the power to walk for any reason whatsoever as long as the sale value isn’t the exact same as the appraised value.
-If language like this is used, you can expect that a seller would rather de-list the home than sell it to a VA borrower.
+If language like this is used, you can expect that a seller would rather de-list the home than selling it to a VA borrower.
 Knowing in advance what the lender’s Escape Clause states and making the seller aware as well can quite literally make the difference between getting your dream home and not.

 Good Communication with the Lender and Seller